allegro/allegro.tech/_posts/2016-01-03-microservices-and-macro-mistakes.md

 implementing any invalid dependencies inside it.

-Having learned some basic theory, let’s focus on a practical part and risks one may face when working in the environment.
+Having learned some basic theory, let’s focus on a practical part and risks one may face when working in the microservices architecture.

 ##Antipatterns
 ###My own piece of architecture